pygmy-twylyte/amble/amble_engine/brainstorm.md

 # Brainstorming Ideas for Amble

 ## CODING TODOs
-- styles for goal entries / improved goals displays
-- style for subheadings
 - dev commands to teleport (DONE), get items / achievs
 - spinner for when no destination matches on "go" command
 - update giveToNpc to give more specific reasons for refusals.